Final Fantasy IX: Music

 Regular series composer Nobuo Uematsu wrote the music of Final Fantasy IX.
 In early discussions about the game, Ito asked him to compose themes for the eight main characters along with "an exciting battle track, a gloomy, danger-evoking piece, and around ten other tracks".
-Uematsu spent a year composing and producing "around 160" pieces for Final Fantasy IX, with 140 appearing in the game.
+Uematsu spent a year composing and producing "around 160" pieces, with 140 appearing in the game.
 During writing sessions, Square gave him a travel break in Europe for inspiration, where he spent time admiring ancient architecture in places like Germany.
-Uematsu cited medieval music as a significant influence on the score of Final Fantasy IX.
+Uematsu cited medieval music as a significant influence on the score of IX.
 He aimed for a "simple" and "warm" atmosphere and incorporated uncommon instruments like the kazoo and dulcimer.
-Unlike the stark realism of its predecessors, the high fantasy undertones of Final Fantasy IX allowed for a broader spectrum of musical styles and moods.
+Unlike the stark realism of its predecessors, the high fantasy undertones of IX allowed for a broader spectrum of musical styles and moods.
 Uematsu composed with a piano and used two contrasting methods: "I create music that fits the events in the game, but sometimes, the [developers] will adjust a game event to fit the music I've already written".

 Uematsu incorporated several motifs from older Final Fantasy games into the score, such as the original battle music intro, a reworked Volcano Theme from Final Fantasy and the Pandemonium theme in Final Fantasy II.
 Tantalus' band plays "Rufus' Welcoming Ceremony" from Final Fantasy VII near the beginning of the game.
 Uematsu has stated on several occasions that Final Fantasy IX is his favorite score.
-"Melodies of Life" is the theme song of FFIX and shares its main melody with pieces frequently used in the game itself, such as the overworld theme and a lullaby that Garnet sings.
+"Melodies of Life" is the theme song of IX and shares its main melody with pieces frequently used in the game itself, such as the overworld theme and a lullaby that Garnet sings.
 Emiko Shiratori performed this piece in both the Japanese and English versions with arrangement by Shirō Hamaguchi.